mbaumer/us_hep_funding/docs/_states/HI.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  42  NSF MPS grants, totalling  $18,952,415.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+42 NSF MPS grants, totalling $18,952,415.00

                                                   Amount ($)
 Institution
 UNIVERSITY OF HAWAII SYSTEMS                        12585130